Neutralization Test for Virus and Toxins

-When the patient serum is mixed with a virus preparation and poured on to a cell line.
-The cell line is then monitor for cell death.
+When the patient’s serum is mixed with a virus preparation and poured onto a cell line.
+The cell line is then monitored for cell death.

 - Absence of specific antibody: No neutralization of the virus.
-Thus cell line will show cytopathic effects or cell death.
+Thus cell lines will show cytopathic effects or cell death.

 Neutralization tests have been developed for arboviruses and rabies virus as well as several others.

 - Disease diagnosis: Neutralization tests are used for the diagnosis of various infections.
 For example, herpes simplex virus infection.

 - Passive Immunization: Inhibition of rabies and hepatitis A and B viruses infections early in the incubation period by injecting antibodies against these viruses.

 - Active Immunization: Live attenuated Sabin poliovirus vaccine elicits a strong mucosal IgA response and provides intestinal immunity against poliovirus.